robbsolo/Mapping-Moon-Craters/README.md

 # Mapping-Moon-Craters
-Converting coordinates of lunar craters from spherical to cartesian coordinates using publicly available data and blender
+Converting coordinates of lunar craters from spherical to cartesian coordinates using publicly available data and Blender